The inside story of how ABC fired Roseanne Barr

 In other words, would any apology by Barr or sanction by ABC be sufficient?

-The answer was no. By 9 a.m.
-Pacific time, it was clear to the virtually assembled executives that the sitcom would be canceled.
+And by 9 a.m.
+Pacific time, it was clear to the virtually assembled executives that the sitcom was no more.

 "There was no way to come back from this," one of the sources said.